-When in Cockscomb do as the Jaguars do.
+When in Cockscomb, do as the Jaguars do.

 With panoramic views, hundreds of species of birds and home to all five species of Belize’s wild cats, Cockscomb Basin Wildlife Sanctuary is an unforgettable adventure!

 Though your focus may be to spot a Jaguar, there is so much to see.
 For example, the verdant blanket of Cohune and Ceiba trees that fill the broad-leaf tropical forest.
-Oversized ferns and vines line the 118 combined kilometres of jungle trails.
+Oversized ferns and vines line the 118 combined kilometers of jungle trails.
 Throughout the day you’re treated to the resonating soundtrack of the snaps of the White-Collared Manakin.
 You will also hear, the guttural roars of the Black Howler Monkey, and futuristic notes of the Montezuma Oropendola.

 What to do!